 Enjoy over 2,400 acres of park space, many with groomed hiking trails, or join a recreation centre which provides programs for all ages.
 For boaters, Oakville features two picturesque harbours with docks and slips for sail and powerboats.

 Oakville's strong and diversified economic base offers an excellent location for both new and expanding businesses.
 Currently, nearly 300 national and international corporate headquarters represent automotive, technology, business service, aerospace, pharmaceutical and tourism sectors.

 It's all about quality of life

-The average household income in Oakville is estimated at $89,000, about $25,000 more than comparable GTA figures.
+The average household income in Oakville is estimated at $163,752, about $60,000 more than the rest of Ontario.
 People who live here are proud of the quality of life this great community has to offer.
 In a recent survey of residents, 86 per cent said Oakville is a better place to live than anywhere else in the GTA.
 Ideally located in a beautiful natural setting, Oakville offers first-rate facilities and amenities.
 The outstanding range of lifestyle choices will continue to make this growing community one in which residents and businesses feel a sense of pride and connection.